-Section 3.
+Section 2.
 Wage Schedule Administration.
-Employees may be moved to a higher rate or back to the base rate based upon merit.
-However, the decision to make such a change shall be within the City's sole discretion and shall not be subject to review under the grievance procedure.
-The City, at its sole discretion, may elect to start a new employee at Level IV of Section 1 herein.
+New employees will be paid at Level 7 for the first year of employment, Level 6 for the second year of employment, and at the lowest base rate applicable to their classification beginning with the employee's third year of employment.
+The City, at its sole discretion, may elect to start a new employee at any Level of Section 1 herein.
 Movement between steps in the wage schedule shall only occur while this contract is in effect and shall not occur in subsequent years after the expiration of the Agreement until such time as a new contract is in effect.
-Effective January 1, 2021, an additional level of merit pay (new Level I) has been added to the pay scale set forth in Section 1.
-Said additional level shall not be implemented during the term of this agreement, unless the City, in its sole discretion determines to make it available.
-Employees shall continue to be paid at the pay level associated with their 2020 rate of pay.

-Section 4.
-Merit Increases/Bonuses.
+Movement beyond the base level is controlled by the terms of Section 3.

+Merit Raises/Lump Sum Bonuses.
+Pay level classifications listed in this Agreement are based on a combination of longevity, job performance and effort to obtain qualifications and certifications if applicable.
+As such, they are considered merit increases and are given at the discretion of the Street Department Superintendent with the approval of the Director of Public Safety and Service.
+Employees shall be considered for merit step increases at least every three (3) years.
 Merit raises may be given by the Appointing Authority at his discretion at any time during a contract year subject to the constraints of the wage scale and availability of funds.
 Such increases/bonus payments shall be based on the following criteria: production; performance; and attendance.
 Employees shall be evaluated by their immediate supervisor, who shall submit the evaluations to the Appointing Authority/Designee.
-The

-Designee, if applicable, shall submit the evaluations to the Appointing Authority.
-The evaluations shall be in writing and shall include a recommendation as to whether or not it is recommended that the employee should be considered for a merit increase and, if so, the amount of the recommended increase.
+Designee, if applicable, shall submit the evaluations to the Appointing Authority. evaluations shall be in writing and shall include a recommendation as to whether or not it is recommended that the employee should be considered for a merit increase, and if so, the amount of the recommended increase.
 Once recommended, the Appointing Authority shall make a determination and shall provide the designee, if applicable, and employee with his decision.
 Any employee dissatisfied with the Appointing Authority's decision may request a meeting with him to discuss the decision.
 The Appointing Authority's decision is at his discretion and is final and not appealable.
 Merit increases may be in the form of hourly adjustment or lump sum equivalents.